oznakdn/CleanTemplate/README.md

 <p>
     This repo was created to be an example of clean architecture and to be easily integrated into our future projects.
-    If you want to contribute to the project, fork the project and submit a pull request.
 </p>

 ```bash